Q: Who owns and develops DisplayPort Standards?

 A: The VESA DSC Standard was designed to be an open standard available for use by other video interface standards.
 The VESA DSC Standard, including the codec C source code files, is available from VESA for a nominal fee, and is available to VESA members for free.

 A: The current VESA DSC Standard is version 1.1, and it is likely that the VESA contributing members will make future optimizations and publish future updated versions that will be backward compatible with version 1.1.
 VESA is also starting work on another display compression standard that will provide higher compression with the tradeoff of higher codec complexity.
-This should be announced in early 2015.

 A: Some VESA Standards are offered electronically in PDF format on the public VESA website.
 Pricing is also available on the website.
 Click here for the purchase standards page.

 Q: How do I obtain other VESA Standards, such as DisplayPort 1.4, which are not listed on the public VESA web site?

 A: Most VESA Standards are available only to VESA members, and they are downloaded in PDF format from the VESA member-only web pages.

 Q: Other than having access to VESA Standards, what other benefits come with have a VESA Membership?

 A: As a Standards organization, VESA is atypical in that all VESA members have equal access to all work groups, proposals, and draft specifications.
 VESA typically holds about ten different work group meetings per week, covering various VESA Standards, and typically has one or two PlugTests per year open to all members.

 Q: How do I become a VESA member?
 What is the cost?